szn-cs/rust-practice/docs/notes.md

 - division of integers without convertion: let (remaining, fraction) = (end * 1000 / 2 % 1000, end / 2);
 - where V: ?Sized  // where V doesn't have to be sized, useful if V is used as reference &V
 - `let title_text = title.text().trim();`: FAILS because nothing binds text() String to context, thus trim() references temporary value in statement.
+- Rust allows immutable moves: Ownership transfer is not mutation.
+Original owner can no longer access data, but data remains unchanged.